waqar-uestc/fncf_mab/README.md

-### Communication-Efficient Federated Neural Collaborative Filtering with Multi-Armed Bandits
+### Communication-Efficient Federated Neural Collaborative Filtering
 ___
 This repository contains the code, dataset, and related guidelines for the practical implementation of our work **Communication-Efficient Federated Neural Collaborative Filtering with Multi-Armed Bandits**.